fantaya/jekyll/CONTRIBUTING.markdown

 ## Where to get help or report a problem

 * If you have a question about using Jekyll, start a discussion on https://talk.jekyllrb.com.
+* If you think you've found a bug within a Jekyll plugin, open an issue in that plugin's repository.
 * If you think you've found a bug within Jekyll itself, [open an issue](https://github.com/jekyll/jekyll/issues/new)

 ## Ways to contribute